HackHeroses-2025-WOLI/HackHeroes-2025/README.md

 # Backend

+> [!TIP]
+> You can use our hosting: https://hackheroes-2025-backend.onrender.com/ (this is default backend link for the entire project)

+> [!WARNING]
+> For everything to work properly, you need to visit the website so that render.com can run the code on the server (this is due to the limitations of free hosting)

 ### 1. Download project files
 https://github.com/HackHeroses-2025-WOLI/HackHeroes-2025/releases/tag/1.0.0
 extract to desired location and go to `/backend` folder (see `/backend/README.md` for backend-specific instructions)